-- 1. 1.
-All Firefighter Apprentices and temporary employees, if any, shall be laid off before any full time employees of the CFA. - 2.
+- 1. All Firefighter Apprentices and temporary employees, if any, shall be laid off before any full time employees of the CFA. - 2.
 Layoffs within the CFA shall be based on seniority and within job classification.
-All Fire Fighters, Engineers, and CaptainsFirefighter/Paramedics, 40-Hour Firefighters, 40-Hour

-Firefighter/Paramedics, Firefighter Trainees, Firefighter/Paramedic Trainee, Fire Engineers, 40-Hour Engineers, Fire Captains, 40-Hour Captains, Battalion Chiefs, and Deputy Fire Chief shall be considered as one job classification and seniority within the unit shall be based on the principle of 'the last hired full time / permanent employee shall be the first full time / permanent employee to be laid off regardless of their rank.
+All Fire Fighters, Firefighter/Paramedics, 40-Hour Firefighters, 40-Hour Firefighter/Paramedics, Firefighter Trainees, Firefighter/Paramedic Trainee, Fire Engineers, 40-Hour Engineers, Fire Captains, 40-Hour Captains, Battalion Chiefs, and Deputy Fire Chief shall be considered as one job classification and seniority within the unit shall be based on the principle of 'the last hired full time / permanent employee shall be the first full time / permanent employee to be laid off regardless of their rank.
 Provisions itemized in number twelve of this section may apply.
-Specialty positions shall have no bearing on the layoff order.
+Specialty positions shall have no bearing on the layoff order. - 3.

-- 3. 3.
 If two or more employees have the same hire date, then the numerical score on the employment exam will be used to determine their seniority.
-The lower their score ranking, the lower their seniority. - 4.
-4. If the City determines that demotions are necessary to rebalance the work force after layoffs have occurred, the employee who was promoted last to the rank where the demotion needs to occur shall be demoted first.
+The lower their score ranking, the lower their seniority.

+- 4. If the City determines that demotions are necessary to rebalance the work force after layoffs have occurred, the employee who was promoted last to the rank where the demotion needs to occur shall be demoted first.
 If two or more employees were promoted to the rank in question on the same date, the numerical score on the employee's most recent employment or promotional exam will be used to determine their seniority.
 The lower the score ranking, the lower the seniority. - 5.
-5. When an employee is demoted to a lower rank due to layoffs, that employee's seniority in that rank shall be based on their original promotion or hire date to that rank. - 6.
-6. Any employee laid off or demoted to a lower rank due to layoffs will be put onto a priority list for use within the first two (2) years from the layoff date.
+When an employee is demoted to a lower rank due to layoffs, that employee's seniority in that rank shall be based on their original promotion or hire date to that rank. - 6.
+Any employee laid off or demoted to a lower rank due to layoffs will be put onto a priority list for use within the first two (2) years from the layoff date.
 Within that two (2) year period employees on this list shall be re-promoted or recalled to their former position as soon as a vacancy or new position becomes available.
 The employees shall be recalled or re-promoted based on the last employee laid off/demoted shall be the first to be recalled or re-promoted. - 7.
-7. Employees notified of a recall shall have up to 14 days to return to work. - 8.
-8. Once an employee is re-promoted or recalled, their seniority shall be based on their original hire/promotion date. - 9.
-9. "Provisional" promotion time shall count the same as if you had been promoted to a full time regular position. - 10.
-10. If an employee is laid off, they shall have the option to receive pay for all hours in their annual leave and frozen sick leave accounts account or receive accruals paid out in biweekly pay checks until such time that all accruals are paid out.
+Employees notified of a recall shall have up to 14 days to return to work. - 8.
+Once an employee is re-promoted or recalled, their seniority shall be based on their original hire/promotion date. - 9.
+"Provisional" promotion time shall count the same as if you had been promoted to a full time regular position. - 10.
+If an employee is laid off, they shall have the option to receive pay for all hours in their annual leave account or receive accruals paid out in biweekly pay checks until such time that all accruals are paid out.
 The pay shall be at 100% of the hourly rate for the rank held by the employee at the time of lay off. - 11.
-11. Employees designated as Fire Fighters, Firefighter/Paramedics, 40-Hour Firefighter, 40-Hour Firefighter/Paramedics, Firefighter Trainees, Firefighter/Paramedic Trainee, Fire Engineers, and 40-Hour Engineers, Fire Captains, 40-Hour Captains, Battalion Chiefs and Deputy Fire Chief shall be offered a recall before the City can implement another Firefighter Apprentice Program or at such time the recall list expires.
-Provisions itemized in number twelve of this section may apply. - 12.
-Chief Officers, excluding the Fire Chief, shall have the option to 'bump back' into the CFA if they were previously members of the CFA and if they are in good standing with the CFA.
-Good standing shall be defined as being an Associate member and having paid dues continuously for a minimum of three years.
-Regular paid dues as an Active member of the CFA may account for a portion of the time if the individual was promoted to the position of Deputy Chief or Battalion Chief within the past three years.
-Additionally, a member in good standing will have no documented formal disciplinary actions on file and must have performance reviews rated satisfactory or better.
+Employees designated as Fire Fighters, Firefighter/Paramedics, 40-Hour Firefighters, 40-Hour Firefighter/Paramedics, Firefighter Trainees, Firefighter/Paramedic Trainee, Fire Engineers, 40-Hour Engineers, Fire Captains, 40-Hour Captains, Battalion Chiefs and Deputy Fire Chief shall be offered a recall before the City can implement another Firefighter Apprentice Program or at such time the recall list expires.